Qualified Employment Permits in Germany for Skilled Workers with an Academic Degree: latest guide

 1. Recognized Academic Degree The applicant must possess an academic degree that is either recognized in Germany or equivalent to a German degree.
 This recognition can be verified through the Anabin database, which lists approved foreign qualifications

 2. Job Offer A concrete job offer from a German employer is mandatory.
-The position must align with the applicant's academic qualifications and be classified as “qualified employment”
+The position must align with the applicant's academic level and be classified as “qualified employment”

 4. Regulated Professions If the job falls within a regulated profession (such as medicine or engineering), the applicant must secure a professional practice license before applying for a residence permit